Columbus Assault & Battery Lawyer

 Charged with an assault offense in Columbus, OH?

 Have you or a loved one been charged with assault or a related offense?
-Turn to The Koffel Law Firm.
+Turn to Koffel Brininger Nesbitt.
 This firm is among the leading criminal defense law firms in the state of Ohio.

 Committed to providing exceptional client service, lead attorney Brad Koffel and his team use the full extent of the law to see that their clients receive the most favorable case results possible.